ABOUT THE JOURNAL MELUS

 All essays will be acknowledged by Manuscript Central immediately.
 In most circumstances, a decision on submitted essays will be reached in three to six months.
 Please be sure to update your information in Manuscript Central if your e-mail address or other contact information changes.
 Please check back with us six months from the date of acknowledgment of your essay if you have not received a final decision.
 Inquiries may be directed to firstname.lastname@example.org.
 Essays under review as part of a book manuscript or at other journals should not be submitted to MELUS.
 Essays previously published in any form will not be considered for publication in MELUS.

-Veronica Makowsky is the Interim Editor.
+Martha Cutter is the Editor.

 Rebecca Rumbo is the Managing Editor.